Andrettin/Wyrmsun/readme.txt

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.

+* Scenarios
+- The current year is now displayed at the top bar for scenarios.
+An in-game year passes for each real minute.
+The in-game year has no effect other than limiting some hero recruitment choices.

 * Status Effects
 - Reworked the status effect code in the game's engine to improve performance and make it simpler to add new status effects in the future.